vzhou842/victorzhou.com/content/posts/2019-11-04-sendy-recaptcha.md

 ---
-title: "Sendy is Insecure (or, How Not to Implement reCAPTCHA)"
+title: "Sendy is Insecure: How Not to Implement reCAPTCHA"
 date: "2019-11-04T12:00:00.000Z"
 template: "post"
 draft: false